randomstate/openssl_ext/README.md

 # openssl_ext

-RSA C Bindings for Crystal (and other extensions)
+OpenSSL C Bindings for Crystal (and other extensions)

 ## Installation